Neurokinin A: Cancer

 Circulating concentrations of neurokinin A is an independent indicator of poor prognosis in certain cancers such as carcinoids.
 Patients presenting with neurokinin A plasma concentrations of >50 pmol/L showed a poorer 3 year survival rate than patients presenting with neurokinin A concentrations of less than 50 pmol/L. These types of studies show that measuring tachykinin levels in human patients may have clinical relevance.

 Patients with Midgut Carcinoid disease (MGC) commonly receive neurokinin A test to determine the progression of their disease.
 Midgut Carcinoid disease is an uncommon disease with occurrence rates of approximately 1.4 per 100,000 of the population per year.
 MGC has an unpredictable disease progression depending on the patient, symptoms and progression range from rapid and aggressive to chronic.
 Treatment is difficult because of the varying degrees of severity, so assessing the extent of the disease is extremely important in effective treatment.

 Asthma

 The blocking of neuropeptide signaling has come become a novel therapeutic target for suppression of bronchial constriction in asthma patients.

 Bronchoconstriction is among the most prominent and extensively studied effects caused by tachykinins.
 Tachykinins have numerous effects in the respiratory systems especially in asthma patients who are more responsive to tachykinin administration.
 Through studies with human airways researchers have examined the role tachykinins play in bronchoconstriction, most notably through the receptor NK2, though regulation of NK2 receptors seems to be mediated by the activity of NK1 receptors eluting to complicated inhibition mechanism.

 Administration of DNK333 (a dual tachykinin receptor NK1/NK2 antagonist) have shown protective activity against neurokinin A induced bronchoconstriction.

-Psychiatric disorders
+Neuropsychiatric disorders

 Neurokinin A is involved in many stress induced neurological disorders, such as depression, schizophrenia and epilepsy.